binarynonsense/comic-book-reader/README.md

   - English
   - Spanish
 - Automatically restores the previous session's last opened book and page, and remembers the last 10 books' page positions.
+- Tools:
+  - Convert/Resize files from cbr, cbz, pdf or epub to cbz, pdf or epub.
+  - Export the current page to an image file.

 ## Controls: